 I am a strong believer in using slides as a tool for teaching.
 Well... actually, it's more of a tool for learning, but more about that in 5 Reasons Why You Should Teach using Slides.

 For now, the topic is fonts, fonts and fonts.
 If you don't yet love typography as much as me, read on and be converted.

 While my heart is absolutely in Apple Keynote, my go-to is Google Slides.
 While it can be limiting, it is easy, accessible from anywhere and unbelievable collaborative - so pretty much a teacher's best friend.
+(Not to mention, endless awesome Google fonts for teachers).
 But no matter which app/program I use - it has to look good and be presentable for my students and co-teachers.
 Visuals are SO powerful!

 If we're going to make slides for teaching, let's do it right and make them look aesthetically pleasing with proper font styles for heading and body text.
 The fonts we choose and the way we use them determine how aesthetically pleasing our lessons are, but they are powerful in guiding a viewers eye to see what is most important and where to look first.
 As a basic rule, stick to two fonts, three max!